danielah05/UndertaleDecomp/README.md

 # Undertale-DC
 \- PLEASE NOTE THIS IS STILL A WORK IN PROGRESS! -<br>
-A decompilation of the latest version of UNDERTALE for the Xbox One ported to the latest Gamemaker Studio 2 with many added toggleable enhancements<br>
+A decompilation of the latest version of UNDERTALE for the Xbox One ported to the latest Gamemaker Studio 2 Beta with many added toggleable enhancements<br>

 ## Recommended Branches
 Branch | Description